klabranche/pytoh/README.md

 Let's go ahead and undo that now.
 It's great for a quick pinch demo but we don't recommend it for much more than that.

 1. Select `PORTS` tab that is in the terminal window.
-1. Right click port 5000, select `Port Visibility` and then `Private`
+1. Right click port 5000; select `Port Visibility` and then `Private`

 ## Customize the container

 The [default container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#using-the-default-dev-container-configuration) from GitHub has an assortment of compilers, runtimes and tools on it.
 For example, `console.py` would run immediately without any customization since Python is installed on the default container.

-Flask however is not.
-In order for `app.py` to run without any extra steps we created the [devcontainer.json](https://github.com/klabranche/pytoh/blob/main/.devcontainer/devcontainer.json) file in the .devcontainer folder.
+Flask, however is not.
+In order for `app.py` to run without any extra manual steps we created the [devcontainer.json](https://github.com/klabranche/pytoh/blob/main/.devcontainer/devcontainer.json) file in the .devcontainer folder.

 We added a post create command to run `pip` to install our `requirements.txt`.
 Line 50 of the `devcontainer.json` reads `"postCreateCommand": "pip3 install --user -r requirements.txt",`.
-Now Flask is installed whenever a new container is created.
+This installs Flask whenever a new container is created.

 Creating this file in Visual Studio Code is a breeze by opening the command palette (`CTRL+Shift+P`) and typing `remote-container: Add Development Container Configuration Files` and follow the prompts.